|

 ASPIRATION

-Grant me, O God,. thy grace that in these evil days of false doctrines
+Grant me, O God, thy grace that in these

-I may remain stead fast to Thy holy gospel which in the holy Catholic
+steadfast to Thy holy gospel which in

-Church remains pure and unchanged; never let me be deterred from
+and unchanged; never let me be deterred

-obeying its precepts, neither by the charms of the world nor by
+the charms of the world nor by the mockery

-the mockery and reproaches of the wicked.
+and reproaches of the wicked.

 GOSPEL